Sections of this walk cross land not cared for by the National Trust.

-From the car park take the gate to the right of the interpretation panel and continue until you reach a kissing gate on your left as the path turns to the right.
-Follow the Usk Valley Walk way-markers.
-The path runs adjacent to the river for approximately 1.8 miles (3km) until you meet a road.
+From the car park, take the gate to the right of the interpretation panel and continue until you reach a kissing gate on your left as the path turns to the right.
+Go through the kissing gate on the left and follow the Usk Valley Walk way-markers.
+The path runs adjacent to the river for approximately 1.8 miles (3km) until you meet a road at the chain-bridge.

 The River Usk

 The Usk flows past the western edge of Clytha Estate.
 It's designated a Site of Special Scientific Interest and a Special Area of Conservation and is well known for its salmon and trout.
 Wildlife watching can be very rewarding, with otters, dippers, sand martins, kingfishers and bats all living in or near this stretch of the river.

 Turn left up the road and continue for 0.6 miles (1km).
 At the top of the hill, follow the road into Bettws Newydd and turn right at the road junction, keeping the Black Bear pub on your right.
 Continue for 300m, then turn left on to the lane leading up to the church.

 Enter the church gates and at the other end of the church yard go over the stile.
 Turn right, then immediately left and continue until you reach a stile on your left.
 Continue uphill, cross the stiles and head down the road on the other side of the hill.
 Follow the narrow lane uphill between two buildings until you reach Coed y Bwnydd hillfort on your left.
 Follow the circular path left around the hill fort and return to a field gate at the original fort entrance opposite a stone field barn.